kali-linex/linex/Documentation/staging/tee.rst

 - Registration of TEE drivers

-- Managing shared memory between Linux and the TEE
+- Managing shared memory between Linex and the TEE

 - Providing a generic API to the TEE

 The TEE interface
 =================

-include/uapi/linux/tee.h defines the generic interface to a TEE.
+include/uapi/linex/tee.h defines the generic interface to a TEE.

 User space (the client) connects to the driver by opening /dev/tee[0-9]* or /dev/teepriv[0-9]*.